A Visit to the CPSC Lab in 2003

 This page is obsolete!
 CPSC opened their new National Product Testing and Evaluation Center in Rockville, Maryland, in 2011.
 Here is our tour of the new lab.

 The buildings were old, but well kept.
-The site was once a test facility for Nike rockets.
+The site was once a test facility for the Defense Department's Nike rocket program.

 The helmet test lab, located with equipment for other types of testing, got a new test rig in 2001.